 Taxes: The taxes you pay on your property are generally proportional to the value of your home.

 Insurance: In order to close the deal on your home, you will have to acquire homeowner's insurance.
 Depending on the type of mortgage, the terms of the mortgage, and your down-payment, you may also be required to purchase Private Mortgage Insurance (PMI).
 PMI is typically required if your down-payment is less than 20% of the purchase price.

-Discount Points can directly affect your mortgage rate.
-Discount Points are fees that you pay directly to your lender at close in exchange for a lower interest rate over the life of your mortgage.
+Discount Points are fees that you pay to your lender, at close, in exchange for a lower interest rate over the life of your mortgage.
 As a result of this one-time payment, also known as a prepaid interest payment, you will have a lower monthly mortgage payment.

 The cost of each Discount Point is equal to 1 percent of the principal loan amount.
-Therefore, if your principal loan amount is $200,000 mortgage, one Discount Point would equal $2,000.
-It is possible to break Discount Points into fractions; for example, if your principal loan amount is $200,000, 1.50 Discount Points would equal $3,000.
+Therefore, if your principal loan amount is $200,000, 1 Discount Point would equal $2,000.

 Whether paying Discount Points makes sense in your case depends, in part, on how long you plan to stay in your home.
 To help you decide whether you should include Discount Points as part of your loan process, use these steps when calculating your mortgage: